9dots/get-coding-curricula/devy/archived/minecraft/beginner/lesson-plans/lesson-1/lesson.md

 #### 1. Engage: Flower Garden Project (3 minutes)

 - [ ] **Motivate:** Reveal the Flower Flower Garden Project over the projector.
 Show turtle building flower then show files of code.
 Click through the slide to see the files of code used for Flower Garden.
     - Garden
     - Flower
     - Stem
     - Petals
     - Center
     - Leaf

 > > “In this class we are going to create flower gardens in Minecraft using turtles!
 Turtles in Minecraft can build for us.
 We code them using a programming language called Lua.
-We will also use pixelBots to plan what we want our turtle to build.
 Before we write programs in Lua for turtle, let’s read code in Lua.”

 <note> **Slides:**
 ![slides-engage1](./images/slides-engage1.jpeg)